 Polish physician and mathematician, Copernicus (1473 - 1543) is distinguished for his contribution to our knowledge about the heavenly bodies.
-He helped prepare the way for our understanding of humanity's place in the universe and from there, without him realising it, to our modern attitude toward animals.
+He prepared the way for our understanding of humanity's place in the universe and from there, without him realising it, to our modern attitude toward animals.

 Monument to Nicolaus Copernicus in Torun, Poland.
 He is holding his sphere of the heavens.
 Photo: René Klein.

 The Ptolemaic system had a practical use for predicting seasonal events.
 But the mathematics behind it was long and complicated.
-Copernicus' calculations were complex but eventually led to a simplification, that of assuming the sun is at the centre of the universe and everything revolves around it.
+Copernicus' calculations were complex but eventually led to a simplification assuming the sun is at the centre of the universe and everything revolves around it.
 Copernicus published his ideas in 1543 in his book De Revolutionibus Orbium Coelestium

 (About the Revolutions of the Heavenly Orbs) as he lay on his deathbed.